 New Flight coming to Boston’s Logan Airport

-Chile-based LATAM Airlines offering nonstop from Logan Airport to Brazil starting this summer.
+Chile-based LATAM Airlines is offering nonstop from Logan Airport to Brazil starting this summer.

 JetBlue adds service between Boston and Minneapolis beginning in May 2018.